KroonTiit/artify/README.md

 ```

 ### Run the docker image
-Make the API accessible on localhost:5000
+Makes the API accessible on localhost:5000
 ```
 docker-compose up
 ```